jrblevin/markdown-mode/README.md

   * `markdown-command` - the command used to run Markdown (default:
     `markdown`).
 This variable may be customized to pass command-line options to your Markdown processor of choice.
+We recommend you to use list of strings if you want to set command line options like.
+    `'("pandoc" "--from=markdown" "--to=html5")`.
 It can also be a function; in this case `markdown` will call it with three
     arguments: the beginning and end of the region to process, and a buffer to write the output to.